fferegrino/tad-discourse-classification/README.md

 ## Q1.
 Experimenting with Thread Subreddit Classification

-After running several experiments with combination of text vectorizers and classifiers, the values summarized in the Table 1 were found.
+After running several experiments with a combination of text vectorizers and classifiers, the values summarised in Table 1 were found.
 To my surprise, the difference between any of the combinations involving the Logistic Regression classifier performed tremendously better than any of the others, including the SVC classifier, which in certain conditions performed as bad as one of the dummy classifiers.

 | **Classifier** | **Vectorizer** | **Accuracy** | **Precision** | **Recall** | **F-1** |
 | --- | --- | --- | --- | --- | --- |